taw00/pychess-rpm/README.md

 ## Disclaimer

-PyChess already ships with Fedora and most other Linux distributions, but those vendor-supplied versions are usually woefully outdated (Fedora ships a version of PyChess from 2016!).
+PyChess already ships with Fedora and most other Linux distributions, but those vendor-supplied versions are usually woefully out of date (Fedora ships a version of PyChess from 2016!, for example).
 Therefore, I offer this build for your own convenience.
-I make no guarantees it works as it should.
+I make no guarantee that it works as it should.
 Buyer beware. :) I am in no way affiliated with the developers of PyChess, but I do thank them and the larger PyChess community who have created an incredible chess application.